-The Virginia Pumpkin Festival combines rural traditions, hard-core gardening, and Halloween.
-Taking place on the October Bank Holiday Weekend, it is a town-wide party with street entertainment for all ages.
-And some interesting performances.
-And with pumpkins - not at least during the weigh-in for the largest pumpkin on show.
+The County Cavan town of Virginia's Pumpkin Festival combines rural traditions, serious gardening, and Halloween.
+Taking place on the October Bank Holiday Weekend, it is a town-wide party with street entertainment for all ages which includes some interesting live performances.
+There is, of course, an emphasis on pumpkins such as the not-to-be-missed weigh-in for the largest pumpkin on display.
 Spooky, funny and varied, this is a definitive highlight in the Cavan calendar.

 04 of 09

 Cavan literally means "the hollow"... and driving into Cavan Town, you know the name fits.
 It is downhill, whatever direction you are coming from.
-But only in a geographical sense, as Cavan Town has the charms (and odd traffic layout) of a traditional county town to offer.
-Cavan Town offers everything from a bustling commercial center with large chain stores and small local enterprises to a large Catholic cathedral with an only slightly smaller Church of Ireland church opposite.
+But only in a geographical sense, as Cavan Town has the charms and small streets that Ireland's traditional county towns always seem to offer.
+Cavan Town has everything from a bustling commercial center with large chain stores and small local enterprises to a massive Catholic cathedral with an only slightly smaller Church of Ireland church opposite.
 From a graveyard with historic connections to cafés with a welcoming atmosphere.
 From the bustle of the local college to the otherwise sedate pace of life.
-Well worth a stopover, if only to get provisions ...Continue to 5 of 9 below.
+Well worth a stopover, if only to grab lunch or listen to a live music session.Continue to 5 of 9 below.

 05 of 09